Pilot Licences Explained

 • It takes longer to complete.

-• It can be difficult to maintain consistency through having different instructors at different schools.
+• It can be difficult to maintain training consistency as you may have different instructors and/or different flight schools.

 • The training emphasis isn’t always on becoming an airline pilot and therefore the training can be less focussed on the end result.

-• Generally speaking, modular flight training organisations tend not to have employment ties with commercial airlines.
+• Modular flight training schools tend not to have employment ties with commercial airlines.

 • Arguably, it requires more discipline as there is more emphasis on self study.